devleaks/emit/README.md

 Next to a path (LineString), add Point(s) with properties like speed, pause, etc.

-Find point on path that is the closest to supplied Point and use porperties of that point to determine behavior (speed, pause) of device.
+Find point on path that is the closest to supplied Point and use porperties of that point to determine behavior (speed, pause) of device

+### Airplane altitude

+Currently, planes crawl on the ground.
+Kinda fast cars.
+Altitude will be added soon.